Quitch/Queller-AI/README.md

 - Tech
  - Goes T2 as soon as it can afford to
  - Will get orbital as soon as possible on multi planet systems
- - May perform better on some multi planet systems
+ - Works best on multi planet systems where it spawns alone

 - Turtle
  - Emphasis on fabbers over combat units
  - Emphasis on static weapons over factories
- - Very performance heavy
- - Is always the wrong choice if you want a challenge

 ## RECOMMENDED DIFFICULTY